benfjohnson/developer-dot/avatax/errors/StringValueRequiredError.md

 ## Explanation

-This error occurs when you upload an object that has a "null" value where AvaTax requires a non-null string.
+This error occurs when you upload an object that has a `null` value where AvaTax requires a non-null string.

 Please check your object and provide a value in that field.